 Power To The (Prosperous) People

-A key difference between Ultegra and the newest Dura-Ace, as alluded to above, is that the latter is available with an integrated power meter option.
+A key difference between the current generations of Ultegra and Dura-Ace is that the latter is available with an integrated power meter option.

 I was about to say that this is the first time that a drivetrain manufacturer (Shimano, Campagnolo, SRAM) has offered a power meter as part of its groupset offering.
 This is certainly the impression that has been given.

 Wrong though, as it happens.
 SRAM owns Quarq (purveyors of power) and they offer a chainset (or crankset) with integrated power meter as part of their top-of-the-range RED groupset.

 Shimano probably represents the greater threat to 3rd party power meter makers though, given its market share and the potential in the future for power options to filter down to its Ultegra and 105 offerings.

-Still, if you want an integrated Shimano power meter as part of your groupset purchase, then right now you have to go with Dura-Ace (and delay your purchase until April).
+Still, if you want an integrated Shimano power meter as part of your groupset purchase, then right now you have to go with Dura-Ace.

 The Electronic Elephant In The Room